marallyn/bj-sim/README.md

 -   When splitting aces, you are supposed to only get one card per hand.
 This sim allows you to do whatever you wish with your hands after splitting them.

--   Comments are missing (func documentation).
-I didn't read the Go recommendation for commenting functions, types, and interfaces, and all the code I saw in the docs was comment-less.
-So I left out documentation for now.
+-   func documentation is missing.
+I didn't read the Go recommendation for documenting functions, types, and interfaces, and all the code I saw in the docs was comment-less, so I left out documentation for now.
 Code comments exist though.

 ### Results